BakerSmithA/processor_sim/README.md

 ```

 # Running
 The processor runs binary files representing assembly instructions (see *Assembly Instructions*).
-To avoid having to write this manually, the C-- compiler is available [here](https://github.com/BakerSmithA/c--compiler).
+To avoid having to write this manually, the C-- compiler is available [here](https://github.com/BakerSmithA/c--compiler) which outputs binary for the simulator.
 To run a compiled binary file, simply supply the filename as an argument to this simulator.

 # Design
 To run the processor, the following stages of the pipeline are run: